- Written by Dr.Mehmet Demircioglu

 If you are in a public health program, need a vaccine for work, had an exposure, need a tetanus shot after an injury, or have a doctor who says the vaccine should not wait, the medical need can outweigh the convenience of waiting.
 Tell both doctors.
 The hair transplant team should know what symptoms to expect, and your doctor should know you just had surgery.

-The safer timing depends on whether the scalp is stable and whether vaccine side effects would confuse early recovery.
+I judge timing by scalp stability and whether vaccine side effects would confuse early recovery.

-What if I already had a vaccine in the first week?
+If you already had a vaccine in the first week

 If you already had a vaccine during the first week, do not panic and do not assume the grafts are lost.
 Send the clinic the vaccine name, the exact day after surgery, your temperature, symptoms, and clear scalp photos.
 The question is whether the scalp is still behaving normally while the body is reacting to the vaccine.